MicrosoftDocs/win32/desktop-src/tablet/touch-input-support-in-windows-vista.md

 ---
-Description: 'Starting with Windows Vista, Tablet PC Technology has support for touch input on Tablet PC''s with touch capable digitizers.
-This support includes an enhanced user interface to aid in targeting and commanding Windows when using a finger for input.' ms.assetid: '63f1d71f-03d8-4d83-a174-e3dc7c57bad0'
+Description: Starting with Windows Vista, Tablet PC Technology has support for touch input on Tablet PCs with touch capable digitizers.
+This support includes an enhanced user interface to aid in targeting and commanding Windows when using a finger for input. ms.assetid: 63f1d71f-03d8-4d83-a174-e3dc7c57bad0
-title: Touch Input Support in Windows Vista
+title: Touch Input Support in Windows Vista ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Touch Input Support in Windows Vista